 to make the crumb topping

-- combine all of the ingredients in a medium-sized bowl with your fingers, forming clumps, or balls, of crumb, if you can. place in the freezer while you assemble the cake.
+- combine all of the ingredients in a medium-sized bowl with your fingers, forming clumps, or balls, of crumb. if the crumb mixture seems too wet, add an additional tablespoon of flour, or two. place in the freezer while you assemble the cake.

 to make the cake

 - combine the flours, salt and baking powder in a medium-sized bowl. whisk to incorporate and set aside.